As Prepared for Delivery on March 3, 2021

 Asset quality is high, with the credit union delinquency ratio sitting at 0.54 percent in September 2020, according to the NCUA’s Call Report data.
 That means delinquencies are at their lowest level in over thirty years.
 The system’s capital ratio has stabilized at 10.4 percent – well above prompt corrective action’s “well-capitalized” level of 7 percent.

 Fortunately, the past has proven credit unions are resilient.
-In the aftermath of the Great Recession, The Wall Street Journal (opens new window) reported that over four times as many banks failed than consumer credit unions from 2008 to 2010.
+In the aftermath of the Great Recession, The Wall Street Journal (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) reported that over four times as many banks failed than consumer credit unions from 2008 to 2010.
 The credit union model works, and it’s why I’d like to see more of them across our country.

 This brings me to my second priority, which is streamlining the regulatory burden, especially the process for starting a new credit union.